evilactually/dvk/README.md

 This library is designed following the principle of minimum surprise, it deviates very little from the official headers and does not pollute official Vulkan namespace with only a few exceptions.

-The following types were introduced:
+The following types had to be introduced:

 ### Union wrappers
 * VkClearValueUnion